 2. Not tracking and managing expenses

-Whether it’s a quick stop for coffee on the way to work or a splurge on the latest smartphone, any amount needs to be factored into your expense tracking.
-Even the smallest expenses add up and can seriously impact your monthly budget.
+Whether it’s a quick stop for coffee on the way to work or a splurge on the latest smartphone, any amount needs to be factored into your expense tracking because even the smallest expenses add up and can seriously impact your monthly spending.
+When you track expenses, you will gain back financial control because you’ll now be aware of where your money is going.

 If you’re having trouble dividing your expenses with your partner, we recommend using an expense tracking app such as Splitwise.
-Splitwise helps you track and organize your expenses to make sure you’re both spending fairly.
+Splitwise helps you track expenses and organize your spending evenly.

 3. Not having “the money talk”